runar-labs/runar-rust/runar-nodejs-api/Update_design.md

     const nodeKeys = new Keys()
     const mobileKeys = new Keys()

-    // Initialize as node and mobile
+    // Initialize as node and mobile (only creates managers) nodeKeys.initAsNode()
-    nodeKeys.initAsNode()
     mobileKeys.initAsMobile()

+    // Load existing state or generate keys as needed const nodeStateLoaded = await nodeKeys.probeAndLoadState()
+    if (!nodeStateLoaded) {
+      await nodeKeys.generateKeys()
+    }

+    const mobileStateLoaded = await mobileKeys.probeAndLoadState()
+    if (!mobileStateLoaded) {
+      // Mobile keys will be generated when needed
+    }

     console.log('   ✅ Keys handles created and initialized')